-When you get married, you create something that has never existed before.
-No matter how much you and your partner have in common.
-No matter how long you’ve been together.
-Whenever two people choose to “become one,” that one thing is perfectly unique.
+When you partner with someone, you create something that has never existed before that is perfectly unique.
 Not only that, but the act of being in a long-term committed relationship actually changes you through the many sacrifices and compromises it requires.
-Plus, don’t we all know couples that have been married so long they somehow look like each other?

 Ask any artist.
 They will tell you that the creative process is awesome, messy, agonizing, joyous, elusive, fun, risky, maddening, invigorating, mysterious, and all of these at once.
 It’s not really that different in a relationship.
 You’ll have to imagine and invent and fail and reimagine and reinvent countless times as you move through your life together.
 But there are some guideposts to help you create shared meaning along the way.